mandloiabhi/load-testing/README.md

 Steps to Perform Test

-1)Prepare executables of load_generator and server by running respective makefile in respective directory (simply execute make command).
+1)Prepare executables of  server by running respective makefile in respective directory (simply execute make command).
+2) executables of load balancer can be prepared by : gcc load_gen.c -o load_gen -lpthread

-2)start the web server by executing server executable with port number as argument
+3)start the web server by executing server executable with port number as argument

-3)generate load on the web server by executing load_generator executable with hostname, server port number, number of concurrent users, think time (in seconds) and test duration (in seconds) as argument
+4)generate load on the web server by executing load_generator executable with hostname, server port number, number of concurrent users, think time (in seconds) and test duration (in seconds) as argument

 For example: